-To alleviate the need for financial statements to be re-signed by an accountable authority following amendments to them after their initial submission, we provide an option for financial statements to be submitted with management certification.
+To streamline the submission process, we provide an option for financial statements to be submitted with management certification.

 Under the management certification option, entities submit financial statements, complete in all material respects, accompanied by management certification signed by a suitably senior finance officer responsible for financial reporting, such as the Chief Financial Officer or equivalent.
 Wording for the management certification to be submitted with the financial statements is available from the Resources/Client Reference Information tab on our website.

-In order for financial statements to be consider as complete, the financial statements either need to be signed by the accountable authority, or the financial statements are accompanied by a signed management certification.
+For financial statements to be consider as complete, the financial statements either need to be signed by the accountable authority, or the financial statements are accompanied by a signed management certification.

-A completed Financial Statements Preparation and Submission Checklist, available from the Resources/Client Reference Information tab on our website, should accompany all submitted financial statements adopting the management certification option.
+A completed Financial Statements Preparation and Submission Checklist, available from the Resources/Client Reference Information tab on our website, should accompany all submitted financial statements.

-Following the completion of our audit and before our audit opinion is issued, the financial statements and management representation letter both need to be signed and dated by the accountable authority.
+Following the completion of our audit and before our Independent Auditors Report is issued, the financial statements and management representation letter both need to be signed and dated by the accountable authority.

-Where the accountable authority has signed the financial statements, they may be requested to re-sign the financial statements if:
+Where the accountable authority has signed the financial statements and management representation letter, they will be required to re-sign the financial statements if: